Why UI/UX design is your web app's conversion engine

 High-impact tactics:

-Mobile users abandon slower than desktop users expect.
+Mobile users abandon at lower thresholds than desktop users.
 Target page load times under 2 seconds for optimal conversion.

 Core Web Vitals benchmarks:

-WCAG compliance isn't just about legal requirements—it's about reaching 15-20% more users.
-Approximately 1.3 billion people globally live with a disability, representing a significant market segment that inaccessible products exclude.
+WCAG compliance opens up 15-20% more of your potential user base.
+Beyond avoiding legal exposure, it's a market expansion decision: approximately 1.3 billion people globally live with a disability, representing a significant segment that inaccessible products exclude.

-These core principles create a foundation that improves usability for everyone, not just users with disabilities.
+These principles create a foundation that improves usability for everyone, not just users with disabilities.

 Start with automated testing: